-Banks' RNDIP sales programs may directly, or more commonly through the networking broker-dealer, extend credit to certain clients for the purchase or carrying of securities.
-This arrangement is called "margin lending" where a client uses leverage to enhance investment returns.
-Margin credit, however, is not suitable for all clients due to the associated risks and requirements with having margin in an account.
-Banks and their networking broker-dealers should ensure clients understand that while leverage may enhance investment returns, it has the potential to magnify investment losses due to adverse market movements.
+Banks' RNDIP sales programs may directly, or more commonly through the broker-dealer, extend credit to certain customers for the purchase or carrying of securities.
+This arrangement is called "margin lending" when a customer uses leverage to enhance investment returns.
+Margin credit, however, may not be suitable or in the best interest of all customers due to the associated risks and requirements with having margin in an account.
+Banks and their networking broker-dealers should determine whether customers understand that while leverage may enhance investment returns, it has the potential to magnify investment losses due to adverse market movements.

-A bank should ensure that clients have the opportunity to elect to decline margin credit when opening a brokerage ic ount.
-While the industry practice is for a broker-dealer to require clients that do not opt out of margin credit to open a margin account, the bank should carefully consider whener this opt out arrangement is appropriate for its customers.
-This is particularly important with less ophisticated customers who may not fully understand the risks margin credit may pose to their investments.
-Customers that fail to opt out are required by the broker-dealer to sign a margin igreement that requires them to post initial margin interest and maintain sufficient consteral coverage when credit is provided.
-A bank that elects to allow a broker-dealer to sign a reprovided by the broker-dealer that inform the bank's clients about their margin credit responsibilities and the possibility the broker-dealer will automatically sell out the customer's positions to over any margin debits.
+A bank should determine whether customers have the opportunity to elect to decline margin credit when opening a brokerage account.
+While the industry practice is for a broker-dealer to require customers that do not opt out of margin credit to open a margin account, the bank should carefully consider whether this opt out arrangement is appropriate for its customers.

-A bank that extends margin credit or uses broken dealers that provide such leverage should ensure the appropriate policies and procedures are jupplemented that comport with regulatory requirements and effective risk management.
-Margin lending relicies and procedures should include
+This is particularly important with less sophisticated customers who may not fully understand the risks margin credit may pose to their investments.
+Customers who fail to opt out are required by the broker-dealer to sign a margin agreement that requires them to post initial margin interest and maintain sufficient collateral coverage when credit is provided.
+A bank that elects to allow a broker-dealer to impose this obligation on the bank's customers should determine whether customer disclosures are provided by the broker-dealer that inform the bank's customers about their margin credit responsibilities and the possibility the broker-dealer will automatically sell out the customer's positions to cover any margin debits.

-- complying with the margin lending regulation requirements that include 12 CFR 221, "Credit by Banks and Persons Other Than Brokers or Dealers For the Purpose of Purchasing or Carrying Margin Stock," (Regulation U) for banks and 12 CFR 220 "Credit by Brokers and Dealers" (Regulation T) for broker-dealers. - complying with 12 CFR 215, "Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks" (Regulation O) extension of credit limitations that apply to margin credit provided to the bank's insiders as defined in this regulation. - determining the types of accounts, collateral, securities, and customers that are eligible for margin and those that are ineligible. - implementing effective systems for setting initial margin and maintenance requirements. - Margin setting at a minimum should meet the requirements in Regulation U or Regulation T (as applicable). - Consideration should also be given to setting higher margin requirements on securities with less liquidity, greater price variability, issues in certain sectors, and customers holding concentrated positions.
+A bank that extends margin credit or uses broker-dealers that provide such leverage should determine whether the appropriate policies and procedures are being implemented to comport with regulatory requirements and effective risk management.
+Margin lending policies and procedures may include, for example

-- Intraday monitoring of collateral coverage should be instituted to reduce losses particularly during periods of high volatility. - evaluating the creditworthiness of the client and counterparties. - obtaining proper collateral assignments to secure the bank's or broker-dealer's claims. - establishing effective surveillance, margin metrics, MIS, and risk controls associated with margin lending. - implementing appropriate compliance, risk management, and internal audit programs that cover margin activities.
+- complying with the margin lending regulation requirements that include 12 CFR 221, "Credit by Banks and Persons Other Than Brokers or Dealers for the Purpose of Purchasing or Carrying Margin Stock (Regulation U)," for banks and 12 CFR 220, "Credit by Brokers and Dealers (Regulation T)," for broker-dealers. - complying with 12 CFR 215, "Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks (Regulation O)," extension of credit limitations that apply to margin credit provided to the bank's insiders as defined in this regulation. - determining the types of accounts, collateral, securities, and customers that are eligible for margin and those that are ineligible. - implementing effective systems for setting initial margin and maintenance requirements. - Margin setting at a minimum should meet the requirements in Regulation U or Regulation T (as applicable). - Consideration should also be given to setting higher margin requirements on securities with less liquidity, greater price variability, and issues in certain sectors, and on customers holding concentrated positions. - Intraday monitoring of collateral coverage should be instituted to reduce losses, particularly during periods of high volatility. - evaluating the creditworthiness of the customer and counterparties. - obtaining proper collateral assignments to secure the bank's or broker-dealer's claims. - establishing effective surveillance, margin metrics, MIS, and risk controls associated with margin lending. - implementing appropriate compliance, risk management, and internal audit programs that cover margin activities.